-Enhanced Recycling measures No SEA Objective 5 - All WCA 6 - Trade w 7 - Street s 15 - Recyc on recycling systems all authorities; As collect same materials for recycling; vaste recycling; sweepings recycling; ling campaigns Appraisal Score Notes voluntary and community networks.
+Enhanced Recycling measures No SEA Objective 4 - Common recycling systems all authorities; 5 - All WCAs collect same materials for recycling; 6 - Trade waste recycling; 7 - Street sweepings recycling; 15 - Recycling campaigns Appraisal Score Notes sustaining and growth of social / community enterprise schemes, voluntary and community networks. composting targets present opportunities for scheme/networks.
 Provision of processing facilities for recyclates also present local opportunities.
 15 To reduce the environmental impacts of transportation associated with waste management. +/- Potential reduction in number of residual vehicle movements.
 However, potential increased quantity of materials for recycling/composting may lead to an increase in vehicles.
 16 To protect, manage and enhance biodiversity and geodiversity + Increased levels of material sent for recycling/composting reduces need for virgin material 17 To reduce the ecological footprint of waste management on Merseyside. ++ Medium reduction (2,000 - 10,000ha) in ecological footprint from base 18 To use water and mineral resources prudently and efficiently. ++ Increased levels of material recycled reduces need for virgin material/mining activity.
 19 To promote more sustainable means of energy generation and fuel usage. +/0 No impact anticipated 20 To minimise the energy usage and maximise energy efficiency in delivery of the waste management service. +/- Increased recycling reduces the need for fossil fuels to be used in product manufacture.
 Potential impact from increase in road transportation and hence fuel usage due to increased recycling/composting 21 To protect, manage and enhance places, features and buildings of historic, cultural and archaeological importance.
 0 No significant impact anticipated.
 Potential visual impact from increased provision of containers for recycling/composting such as wheelie bins and boxes at sites of cultural/historic importance.
 22 To conserve and enhance the landscape as regards waste management activity/impacts.
 0 No impact anticipated